U.S. court may allow suits against Guantanamo forced feeding

 While the judges stopped short of agreeing that forced feeding is inhumane, they suggested that Guantanamo detainees might be able to get around a 2006 law that bars them from suing over living conditions in extreme cases that might include forced feeding.

-A decision is likely to be weeks or months away, but the scepticism appeared to be a fresh challenge to the administration's control over how it treats Guantanamo detainees.
+A decision is likely to be weeks or months away, but the skepticism appeared to be a fresh challenge to the administration's control over how it treats Guantanamo detainees.

 Most U.S. judges who have examined forced feeding in prisons have concluded that the measure may violate the rights of inmates to control their bodies and to privacy - rights rooted in the U.S. Constitution and in common law.
 But they have found that the needs of operating a prison are more important.